kubesphere/dev-guide/sites/extension-dev-guide/content/en/feature-customization/access-control.md

   * `annotations`:

      * `iam.kubesphere.io/dependencies`: it will be displayed as a dependency on the Console, and when this permission item is selected, the dependent permission item will be automatically selected.
+     * `iam.kubesphere.io/role-template-rules`: it controls the permission rules of the Console, see `Permission control on the frontend of Console` below.

   * `labels`: